Debangkita432/vedaai/README.md

 - Formatting papers to institutional standards
 - Managing multiple class assignments simultaneously

-**AssignAI eliminates this bottleneck** by leveraging LLMs (Gemini / OpenAI) to generate fully structured, syllabus-aligned question papers in seconds — all via an intuitive SaaS dashboard with real-time progress updates and professional PDF export.
+**VedaAI eliminates this bottleneck** by leveraging LLMs (Gemini / OpenAI) to generate fully structured, syllabus-aligned question papers in seconds — all via an intuitive SaaS dashboard with real-time progress updates and professional PDF export.

 ---